-→ To continue to provide for child restraint devices for at least 200 children from newborn to 80 pounds to increase the usage an educate the adults in the proper usage and installation.
+→ To continue to provide for child restraint devices for at least 200 children from newborn to 80 pounds to increase the usage and educate the adults in the proper usage and installation.

-Results: A total of 150 child restraints were issued during the Child Passenger Safety Check-up Events held at Cost U Less, K-mart, and the Micronesian Mall.
+Results: A total of 200 child restraints were issued during the Child Passenger Safety Check-up Events held at Triple J Auto parking lot, Cost U Less, K-mart, and the Micronesian Mall.
 Child Restraints were also issued by the Guam Police Department - Child Passenger Technicians to those who were cited for child restraint violation.
-Booster Seats was on the top of list of issuance because Guam does not have a booster seat law.
+Booster Seats were on the top of list of issuance because Guam does not have a booster seat law.
 Many of Guam's children graduated from Convertible Child Restraints to the regular seat belts in a vehicle.
 Most of the children were too small to use the seat belt in the vehicle.

-In addition, funding was not provided to the Guam Police Department for their Child Traffic Safety Program because the delay in the establishment, appropriating, and modifying of accounts for FY2007.
+In addition, funding was not provided to the Guam Police Department for their Child Traffic Safety Program because the delay in the establishment, appropriating, and modifying of accounts for FY2008.

 Initiatives: Child Passenger Safety Week; Click It or Ticket Enforcement and Education Campaign; Statewide Observational Seat Belt Survey; Permanent Fitting Station; and Child Passenger Safety Technician Training.
 All campaigns were geared to education and enforcement.
-A total of four Car Seat Inspection was conducted thus far.
-In May and June of 2007, the Office of Highway Safety along with the Guam Police Department coordinated several high visibility "Click It or Ticket" campaign.
+A total of 6 Car Seat Inspections was conducted thus far.
+In May and June of 2008, the Office of Highway Safety along with the Guam Police Department coordinated several high visibility "Click It or Ticket" campaign.
 Over \$10,000 in paid media supported the enforcement efforts, including TV and radio ads, plus walking billboards.

-3) Police Traffic Services:
+Police Traffic Services:

-→ To decrease speed-related crashes by at least 20 crashes biennially in CY2006-2007.
+→ To decrease speed-related crashes by at least 20 crashes biennially in CY2007-2008.

-Results: In FY2006, at total of 6250 crashes were recorded and 6641 crashes recorded in 2007.
-This is an increase of 6.3%.
+Results: In FY2008, at total of 6,920 crashes were recorded and 6,641 crashes recorded in 2007.
+This is an increase of 6.5%.
 The Guam Police Department - Highway Patrol Division conducted numerous stationary and roving (Laser/Radar) enforcement in areas identified through fatality statistics an areas identified to have a high volume of vehicular traffic.
 Even with multiple tasks assigned to the officers by upper management, which includes but not limited to training, follow-ups, prevention and education, the HPD will continue to be vigilant in attempting to reduce traffic crashes, DUIs, and inclusive with the increase of seatbelt usage on Guam's roadways.
-The Selective Traffic Enforcement Program (STEP) radar selective checkpoints was increased to 56, which was conducted throughout 2006-2007.
+The Selective Traffic Enforcement Program (STEP) radar selective checkpoints were increased to 115, which was conducted throughout 2007-2008.

-→ To reduce the number of injury-producing crashes due to reckless/speed driving by 10% through CY2006-2007.
+→ To reduce the number of injury-producing crashes due to reckless/speed driving by 10% through CY2007-2008.

-Results: In 2006, a total of 6250 crashes were recorded and 6641 crashes recorded in 2007.
+Results: In 2007, a total of 6,641 crashes were recorded and 6,920 crashes recorded in 2008.

-Year Yearly Traffic Crashes Recorded Speed/Impruden t Driving Related Total Crashes With Injuries Total Traffic Fatalities
+Year Yearly Traffic Crashes Recorded Speed/Imprudent Driving Related Total Crashes With Injuries Total Traffic Fatalities

-2003 6760 1159 1080 24
+2004 6,561 2,862 1,018 14

-2004 6525 2862 1018 14
+2005 6,587 (not available) 908 24

-2005 65875 (not available) 908 24
+2006 6,250 (not available) 913 13

-2006 6250 (not available) 913 13
+2007 6,641 (not available) 886 25

-2007 6641 (not available) (not available) 9
+2008 6,920 5,593 (not available) 8

-Currently, the statistics for speed/imprudent driving is not available.
-With the shortage of civilian staff at the Planning & Research Development, statistics are gathered manually and current stats are not available.
-In addition, with the limited officers within the HPD, operations and administrative assignments are also included in their daily operations.
-When officers are removed from this operation and placed back in the field, HPD is unable to collect an compare the goals as indicated in their S.T.E.P. program.
+With the shortage of civilian staff at the Planning & Research Development, statistics are gathered manually.
+In addition, now with the additional 14 officers within the HPD, operations and administrative assignments go hand in hand and are included in their daily operations to effectively assist when needed on the civilian support.